0xraks/esp32_MQTT_Bot/README.md

 Upcoming features:
-Magnetic charging dock
+<br > Magnetic charging dock <br />
-Onboarding measuring of battery voltage
+<br >Onboarding measuring of battery voltage <br />
-Machine Learning mode - the bot predicts obstacles if it had encountered it before,even before the proximity obstacle detector senses it
+<br >Machine Learning mode - the bot predicts obstacles if it had encountered it before,even before the proximity obstacle detector senses it  <br />
-Line Following mode - can follow predefined paths using proximity sensors(uses insfrared to detect black/white patterens).
+<br >Line Following mode - can follow predefined paths using proximity sensors(uses insfrared to detect black/white patterens). <br />
-Returns to charging docks by following line, when the battery  becomes low.
+<br >Returns to charging docks by following line, when the battery  becomes low. <br />